wesleygreentree/Chinook-regional-diets/README.md

 Data and code for Greentree et al. Adult Chinook salmon diets identify distinct forage communities in the Salish Sea.

 If using these data for analyses of Chinook salmon diet, see `data/out/Salish-Sea-Chinook-salmon-diet.RDS`.
-Additional data are available on request (please email wgreentree@outlook.com, uvicsalmondiet@gmail.com).
+Additional data are available on request (please email wesleygreentree@uvic.ca, uvicsalmondiet@gmail.com).

 **Order of scripts:**